opendatacube/datacube-core/docs/about/glossary.rst

 .. glossary::

    AGDC
-      The Australian Geoscience Data Cube, an Australian implementation of the ODC.
+      The Australian Geoscience Data Cube, an Australian project that developed the python library that became ODC.

    API
       The Data Cube Application Programming Interface gives programmers full